 2020 – The agency engages in a re-branding effort to develop a brand that represents who we are and what we do.

-2021 – The agency will move into its new home on the Community Care Campus.
+2021 – The agency moves into its new home on the Community Care Campus.

 2021 – DMCOC officially changes its name to Empowerment Opportunity Center.